OwnGoalStudio/IconRestore/README.md

 # Icon Restore

+Save and restore the layout of your icons.

-Backup or restore your home screen layouts.
+Just need a simple tweak to backup or restore your home screen icon layouts? **That's it.**

-备份或恢复你的主屏幕图标布局。
+Note that this tweak may have conflicts with other icon layout tweaks.